kolendomichal/AI-on-Microsoft-Azure/Azure Cognitive Language Services.md

 - microsoft account
 - active subscription on given microsoft account

 1. Create your resource and select desired pricing tiers.
-Student
 2. From **Keys** section in left panel, copy one of the two keys shown there.
 3. Azure requires you to create the LUIS app in the same geographic location where you created your service.
 Select one of the URLs for your location:
    - [North America](https://www.luis.ai/)